Where Do I Find My VAT Reference Number?

 You can register your business for VAT online, by post, or ask an agent to do it for you.
 Most businesses apply for their VAT reference online, although you can download and post paper forms too.

-You’ll need to tell HMRC information about your business, such as details about your annual turnover, and what the business does.
-This is to make sure that you register for VAT correctly, and use the right VAT accounting scheme.
+You’ll need to tell HMRC about your business, sharing details such as your annual turnover, and what the business does.
+Providing these details will help you make sure you register for VAT correctly, and use the right VAT accounting scheme.

 What is my VAT effective date?